 This is a very old pattern (middle-age), which was a technical feat at that time.

 This pattern is written with 2 logograms: 立涌, which mean arise and boil up.

 It is often associated with an other pattern (clouds, chrysanthemums, honeysuckle, …).

-They evoke the motives on the shells of tortoises, and are then linked with longevity.
+In Japan, the pattern made of hexagons evoke the shells of tortoises, and is then associated with longevity.
 The armours of samouraïs, for instance, were sometimes made by sewing together small hexagones in think leather or in metal.